Wait for it!

 Relationships with narcissist feature a big start and a disastrous finish (The Narcissist Epidemic).
 As enticing as a big start of instant love, constant attention, and declarations soulmate might be, beware.
 By committing early, becoming too attached, or giving the narcissist too much power, the cycle begins, and the relationship moves to more dangerous and disrupting stages of control.

-To avoid the common pitfalls by overlooking danger signals, it’s essential to define what is dangerous from the safety zone before a relationship begins.
-By defining the red-flags before committing, we are more likely to identify unhealthy behaviors as they occur.
+To avoid the common pitfalls by overlooking danger signals, it’s essential to define what is dangerous from a position of safety, before the entanglements of a relationship begin.
+By defining the red-flags before committing, we are more likely to identify unhealthy behaviors when they occur.
 Controlling, blaming, shaming, or (emotionally or physically) harming behaviors must be identified and confronted.
-Healthy people often unskilled in relationships may exhibit some of these behaviors but when confronted, they work to modify their actions--not the narcissist.

 Narcissism is one of humanity’s more stubbornly intractable traits (The Narcissist Next Door).
 Sandra L. Brown writes, “You will never love him into safety, sanity, or sanctity.”
 (How to Spot a Dangerous Man).
 If you are dating, or married to a narcissist confronting harmful behaviors, not only fails to improve the relationship, but invites further and more severe attacks.
 The narcissist’s ego must remain superior, suggestions that the relationship is troubled is deflected and projected on the flawed partner.